malpaslan/GroupFinderv2/README.md

 # Setup

 Everything you need should be in the src folder.
+Make sure you have downloaded and set up my C library (https://github.com/malpaslan/libC_main).
+You'll need to edit paths in the Makeile.

 Use make all to compile everything.